vert-x3/vertx-jca/README.md

 Build, Package, Test, Installation
 -------
-The Vert.x JCA adapter reuires [Apache Maven](http://maven.apache.org) to compile, package and install the adapter:
+The Vert.x JCA adapter requires [Apache Maven](http://maven.apache.org) to compile, package and install the adapter:

-The Vert.x JCA adapter requires the installation of Vert.x 3.0.0-SNAPSHOT.
+The Vert.x JCA adapter requires the installation of Vert.x 3.0.0-SNAPSHOT into your local Maven repository.
 Being that this is a development branch, you will need to install this manually.
 Please see

 [https://github.com/eclipse/vert.x
 ](http://https://github.com/eclipse/vert.x)